derarshan/talkup/README.md

 - Node.js
 - WebSockets (Socket.IO)
 - Cloudinary (for media uploads)
-- JWT Authentication (with ncrypted password saving in the database)
+- JWT Authentication (with encrypted password saving in the database)

 ---